jiazhenghao/to-do-apps/README.md

 # What is this?

-This repo is used for creating a simple but representative to-do-app using all kinds of techs including React, Redux and so on.
+This repo is used for creating a simple but representative to-do-app using all kinds of techs including React, Redux, Vue and so on.

 ## 01 pure react, pure class components